-'Grzane Piwo'That’s hot beer in local layman’s terms – essentially a frothing hot pint of lager (typically Tyskie or Żywiec) spiced with artificial ginger or raspberry syrup ('imbirowy' or 'malinowy,' respectively - the choice is yours), clove, cinnamon and other mulling spices.
+'Grzane Piwo'That’s hot beer in local layman’s terms – essentially a frothing hot pint of lager (typically Tyskie or Żywiec) spiced with artificial ginger or raspberry syrup, clove, cinnamon and other mulling spices.
 For some it's an acquired taste, for others an early Christmas present and others still an utter profanity, but grzane piwo is an invention everyone should try at least once.

 Secondly, it takes a while (5-10 minutes) to properly heat the drink without exploding it, so prepare to wait and be patient.